floodyberry/chacha-opt/README.md

     typedef void (*impl_bench)(const void *impl);

-    void bench(const void *impls, size_t impl_size, impl_bench bench_fn, size_t units_count, const char *units_desc, size_t trials);
+    void bench(const void *impls, size_t impl_size, impl_test test_fn, impl_bench bench_fn, size_t units_count, const char *units_desc, size_t trials);

-`bench` will call `fn` for each available implementation `trials` times, reports the best time for each divided by units_count.
+`bench` calls `test_fn` for each available implementation, and if that succeeds, `bench_fn` `trials` times, and reports the best time for each divided by units_count.
 The strategy is to call bench once per specific combination of parameters and methods, e.g. call bench once for encrypting 16 bytes, once for 256, or once for signing a message, once for verifying a message, etc. `units_desc` is the type of unit being measured, e.g. "byte", "signature", "keypair generation".

     uint8_t *bench_get_buffer(void);